 TV awards are a bit more reasonable since everyone was streaming everything.
 However, I still don’t put stock in awards as a signifier of business trends, which makes me fairly unique among the entertainment observer class.
-When the body of voters is small and easily targeted–read into that what you will–awards say more about the willingness to spend than the quality of the underlying shows.
+When the body of voters is small and easily targeted–read into that what you will–awards say more about the willingness to spend than about the quality of the underlying shows.

 Did Advertisers Pull Out of the Super Bowl?

 When I saw the initial “Advertisers pull out from the Super Bowl” headlines, this was trending to be my story for the week.
-A Super Bowl with Coca Cola?
+A Super Bowl without Coca Cola?
 Pepsi?
 And Budweiser?
 What’s happening?

 Well, reading past the headline, I found out that while “Budweiser” wasn’t advertising in the Super Bowl, “Bud Light” was.
 Which felt like a distinction without difference.
-And then Pepsi still sponsored the half-time show, so it’s not like they abandoned it completely.
+And then Pepsi still sponsored the halftime show, so it’s not like they abandoned it completely.
 Really, only Coca Cola was missing.
-Meanwhile, ads still still went for $5.5 million per spot, up from $4.4 million as of 2016.
+Meanwhile, ads still went for $5.5 million per spot, up from $4.4 million as of 2016.
 And CBS sold out all their spots (while selling quite a few to themselves, see next section).

 As an explanation, some commentators speculated that brands were potentially wary about the “national mood” and how comedy would play.
 To which I say: hogwash.
 The funny ads in the Super Bowl did just fine.
-In fact, if your marketing consultants told you something had fundamentally changed in the last year, well they were probably wrong.
+In fact, if your marketing consultants told you something had fundamentally changed in the last year, well, they were probably wrong.
 When in doubt, things change much slower than we usually think, and that goes for funny commercials.
 In all, this was lots of news with little news.